Freedmen's Bureau: Florida

 The Florida Bureau was assessed to be working effectively.
 Thomas Ward Osborne, the assistant commissioner of the Freedmen's Bureau for Florida, was an astute politician who collaborated with the leadership of both parties in the state.
 He was warmly praised by observers on all sides.
+In an annual report dated October 1, 1866, it was reported that the Bureau had appointed twenty-four civilian special agents to assist the eighteen military officers who were already serving as Sub-assistant Commissioners.

 Georgia

 The Bureau played a major role in Georgia politics.
 It was especially active in setting up, monitoring, and enforcing labor contracts for both men and women.
 It also set up a new system of healthcare for the freedmen.
 Although a majority of the agency's relief rations went to freedpeople, a large number of whites also benefited.
 In Georgia, poor whites received almost one-fifth of the Bureau's rations.

 North Carolina

-In North Carolina, the bureau employed: 9 contract surgeons, at $100 per month; 26 hospital attendants, at average pay each per month $11.25; 18 civilian employees, clerks, agents, etc., at an average pay per month of $17.20; 4 laborers, at an average pay per month of $11.90; enlisted men are detailed as orderlies, guards, etc., by commanding officers of the different military posts where officers of the Bureau are serving.
+In North Carolina, the bureau employed: 9 contract surgeons, at $100 per month; 26 hospital attendants, at average pay each per month $11.25; 18 civilian employees, clerks, agents, etc., at an average pay per month of $17.20; 4 laborers, at an average pay per month of $11.90, for a total annual salaries of $18,596.40, which is approximately $595,000 in 2024 dollars; enlisted men are detailed as orderlies, guards, etc., by commanding officers of the different military posts where officers of the Bureau were serving.

 Some misconduct was reported to the bureau main office that bureau agents were using their posts for personal gains.
 Colonel E. Whittlesey was questioned but said he was not involved in nor knew of anyone involved in such activities.
 The bureau exercised what whites believed were arbitrary powers: making arrests, imposing fines, and inflicting punishments.
 They were considered to be disregarding the local laws and especially the statute of limitations.
 Their activities resulted in resentment among whites toward the federal government in general.
 These powers invoked negative feelings in many southerners that sparked many to want the agency to leave.
 In their review, Steedman and Fullerton repeated their conclusion from Virginia, which was to withdraw the Bureau and turn daily operations over to the military.